hellodommy/cs3245-hw/HW2/README.txt

 Index Construction Method:
 For indexing, we are using SPIMI because of the efficiency it has over BSBI.
 For each call of SPIMI Invert, we feed it a chunk of documents.
-We have currently set the limit to 20, but the limit is a variable can easily be changed.
+We have currently set the limit to 20, but the limit is a variable that can easily be changed.
 We decided on this number after running into OSError because a smaller limit created too many blocks that would have been opened during the n-way merge.
 Every 20 document chunks will be written to a block.

 Merge:
-Then, an n-way merge is performed, where we read a limit number of lines from each block into memory, so the efficiency is not lost by disk seeks.
+An n-way merge is performed,
+where we read a limited number of lines from each block into memory, so the efficiency is not lost by disk seeks.
-Like before, this limit can be easily changed and is set to 5.
+This limit is set to 5 but, like before, can be easily changed.

 Skip Pointers:
 Before the posting list is written to disk, we add skip pointers to the posting list for every sqrt(n) postings.

 Search Method:
-We use the Shunting Yard algorithm to convert infix queries to postfix.
+We use the Shunting-Yard algorithm to convert infix queries to postfix.
-These postfix queries are continually evaluted until we are left with the final result.
+These postfix queries are continually evaluated until we are left with the final result.

 Optimisation:
 1. We have made use of skip pointers in intersection AND queries to make for faster merge.
-2. We have added skip pointers to intermediate results also to facilitate faster merged.
+2. We have added skip pointers to intermediate results also to facilitate faster merges.
-3. NOT queries are "postponed" until we can get an intersection with another query to avoid going through the whole corpus.
+3. NOT queries are "postponed" until we can get an intersection (AND) with another query to avoid going through the whole corpus.
+4. The initial infix boolean query is rearranged before translation to postfix, such that terms with lower document frequencies are evaluated first.

 == Files included with this submission ==